Fulton School of Liberal Arts Public Humanities Program

-The Fulton Public Humanities Committee is pleased to open submissions for competitive grants for programs occurring in the remainder of this spring semester and fall 2023 semester.
+The Fulton Public Humanities Committee is pleased to open submissions for competitive grants for programs occurring in the Spring 2024 semester.
 SU faculty, staff and students and members of the surrounding community are encouraged to apply.
 The grant is open for work toward a project or event that:

 - Brings scholarly or creative work in the humanities to an audience that includes the University community and the general public.

-- Fits and promotes a better understanding of represented world regions
+- Fits and promotes a better understanding of under represented world regions.

-- Is completed and its receipts received by June 31st for spring events and by December 31st, 2023 for fall events.
+- Is completed and its receipts received by June 1st, 2024.

 Eligible projects include, but are not limited to, community outreach initiatives, exhibits and public lectures.
 Applicants are not required to do so, but the committee encourages proposals relevant to recent world events.
 Eligible submissions will incorporate the values and methods of the humanities in the proposed project.